sav18/miniSOC/README.md

 Create a Wazuh agent and activate the agent

 #### IRIS Installation
-This is not what I did
-I just cloned the t-guard and installed all tools from there THis is just for my report to show I did all the work hehe Clone the iris-web repository git clone https://github.com/dfir-iris/iris-web.git cd iris-web
+Clone the iris-web repository
+git clone https://github.com/dfir-iris/iris-web.git
+cd iris-web